CBD vs THC: What’s The Difference?

 August 22, 2019

 As of 2019, 34 U.S. states have legalized some form of marijuana.
 What’s more, a Marist College study reports that nearly 55 million Americans currently use weed, much of which can now be purchased at their local marijuana cannabis store.
-Whether we smoke, vape, or consume it through edibles, we’re all just finding the blends that work best for us.
+Whether we buy weed online and smoke it, vape, or consume it through edibles, we’re all just finding the blends that work best for us.